 Use our Quick cash finder to discover how much you could start saving towards your new car.
 This’ll take about five minutes.

 Work out the running costs

 Once you’ve worked out how much you can afford to spend buying your car, make sure you can also afford to run it.

-It’s worth bearing in mind UK motorists spend an average of £1,726.40 a year on running costs.
-(Source: Office for National Statistics, 2018) However, this figure does not include the cost of depreciation, which is the amount of resale value a car loses each year.
+It’s worth bearing in mind UK motorists spend on average more than £2,500 a year on running costs.
+(Source: Office for National Statistics, 2020) However, this figure does not include the cost of depreciation, which is the amount of resale value a car loses each year.

 |Servicing and maintenance

-So, although the used car costs more to run, the new car will lose more of its value during the year, affecting the amount of money you’ll be able to get when you come to sell it.
+Although a used car costs more to run, a new car will lose more of its value during the year – affecting the amount of money you’ll be able to get when you sell it.

 Also, keep in mind that, typically, cars with larger engines cost more to run, and also lose more of their value to depreciation.